PiTiLeZarD/memup/README.md

 -   short term memory mode, long term memory mode
 -   Will make some category/tags/folder thingy at some point
 -   import/export categories and possibility to export stripping checks
+-   import should have an option to merge sets, ID matching and all
 -   graphs and all!
 Giving you knowledge on how/how much you learn and such
 -   Eventually I'll clean up the code, for now it's just a fun 5mn a day kinda project
 -   I'll provide my learning material at some point